NekZampe/CompareSharesPy/README.md

 4. **Analysis:** Interpret the visualizations to gain insights into the selected stocks' performance based on the chosen value metrics.

-**Contributing:**

-We welcome contributions from the open-source community to enhance and expand the functionality of this program.
-Please feel free to fork the repository, make your improvements, and submit pull requests.

 **Example Output:**
 ![Figure_1](https://github.com/NekZampe/CompareSharesPy/assets/127551641/231577ff-4200-41ef-a67c-56e9d97c12f9)